Who is AIFA

 The AIFA (Italian Regulatory Body) is comparable to the American "Food and Drug Administration".

 Explaining and contextualizing the situation is really important.
-Corvelva Association sent the first analyses of 7 vaccines to all the interested bodies between July and August 2018.
-In our opinion, we have done what every citizens should do if they become aware of a possible non compliance of some pharmaceutical products, that is vaccines in this case.
+Corvelva Association sent the first analyzes of 7 vaccines to all the interested bodies between July and August 2018.
+In our opinion, we have done what every citizens should do if they become aware of a possible non-compliance of some pharmaceutical products, that is vaccines in this case.